polyzos/ingestion-pipeline/README.md

 Log Event Data Format
 --------------------

+The Log Event describes data from a poll campaigns

 | Field  | Description|
 | ------------- | ------------- |
 | version  | The current Schema version |